 The Ductal Carcinoma in Situ program at Dana-Farber Brigham Cancer Center offers specialized care and resources for people diagnosed with this earliest form of breast cancer.
 This program, the only of its kind in New England, combines patient care with in-depth research and educational resources to provide personalized care for each patient's unique needs.
 The comprehensive care team from both Brigham and Women's Hospital and Dana-Farber Cancer Institute, includes breast cancer surgeons, medical oncologists and radiation oncologists, as well as dedicated physician assistants and nurse practitioners.

 If you or your doctor think that you are at high risk of developing breast or ovarian cancer, the Cancer Genetics and Prevention Program, led by Judy Garber, MD, MPH, will create a personalized program to estimate your risk as accurately as possible and work with you and your clinical team to lower your risk as much as possible.
 This program works closely with the Breast Cancer Personalized Risk Assessment, Education and Prevention (B-PREP) Program.

-A team of experts, led by Beth Overmoyer, MD, specializes in treating inflammatory breast cancer (IBC).
-Dana-Farber/Brigham and Women's Cancer Center hosts the only program in the Northeast focused solely on this rare but aggressive form of breast cancer.
+A team of experts specializes in treating inflammatory breast cancer (IBC).
+Dana-Farber Brigham Cancer Center hosts the only program in the Northeast focused solely on this rare but aggressive form of breast cancer.